 two of the following courses: Prevention and Care of Athletic Injuries (ESC

 340), Motor Behavior (ESC 336), or Nutrition for Sport & Fitness (ESC 350).

 Who can take the Exercise Science minor?

-- Exercise Science Minor classes at Shippensburg University are small, typically 20 students.
+- Exercise Science classes at Shippensburg University are small,

-- Lectures and labs are taught by seasoned professors; not by graduate students.
+- Lectures and labs are taught by seasoned professors, not by

 - Faculty are accessible in and out of class.